lionkor/String/README.md

 - [ ] Document the public interface (*Doxygen?*).
 - [x] Add Iterator(s), `begin`, `end`.
 - [x] ~~Use `std::unique_ptr` for `char[]`.~~ (replaced by SSO)
+- [ ] Ensure only valid (printable) types to be passed to HexFormat, OctalFormat, etc.

 The following I'm **not so sure** about: